terrazzoapp/terrazzo/www/src/pages/docs/cli/migrating.md

 # Migrating from Cobalt

-Cobalt 2.0 has been renamed to the Terrazzo CLI ([_why?_](/docs/about)).
-Same project, same folks, same code, but an all-around improvement.
+Cobalt 2.0 [has been renamed _Terrazzo._](/docs/reference/about) Same project, same code, still open-source, but an all-around improvement.

 For **users**, upgrading should be easy.
 Some plugin output may differ slightly, but you won’t find huge sweeping changes (ideally you’ll get a lot of invisible fixes and improvements without even noticing!).